Netcracker/KubeMarine/documentation/internal/Hardening.md

     ...
 ```

-- Run kubemarine install procedure using above config added to `cluster.yaml` file
+- Run Kubemarine install procedure using above config added to `cluster.yaml` file

-## Implementing OAuth2 authorization in Kubernetes
+## Implementing OAuth2 Authorization in Kubernetes

 **Kube-bench Identifier**:

 - 3.1.2

-Service account token authentication should not be used for users
+Service account token authentication should not be used for users.

 Alternative mechanisms provided by Kubernetes such as the use of OIDC should be implemented in place of service account tokens.

-Here is list of available tools which can be used for Identity and Access Management in kubernetes cluster.
+Here is a list of available tools that can be used for Identity and Access Management in Kubernetes cluster.

 1. **Dex** - A lightweight OIDC provider server that can be configured to work with various identity providers.
 More information about this tool can be found on https://github.com/dexidp/dex.
-Documentation for configuring Dex with your k8s cluster can be found at https://dexidp.io/docs/kubernetes/
+The documentation for configuring Dex with your k8s cluster can be found at https://dexidp.io/docs/kubernetes/.
 2. **OpenUnison** - An open-source OIDC provider, focusing on security and ease of use.
-More inforamtion about this tool can be found at https://github.com/OpenUnison/openunison-k8s-idm-oidc.
-Documentation for configuring OpenUnsion with your k8s cluster can be found at https://openunison.github.io/
+More information about this tool can be found at https://github.com/OpenUnison/openunison-k8s-idm-oidc.
+The documentation for configuring OpenUnison with your k8s cluster can be found at https://openunison.github.io/.
 3. **Keycloak** - An open source identity and access management solution.
-More inforamtion about this tool can be found at https://www.keycloak.org.
-Documentation for configuring Keycloak with your k8s cluster can be found at https://medium.com/elmo-software/kubernetes-authenticating-to-your-cluster-using-keycloak-eba81710f49b
+More information about this tool can be found at https://www.keycloak.org.
+The documentation for configuring Keycloak with your k8s cluster can be found at https://medium.com/elmo-software/kubernetes-authenticating-to-your-cluster-using-keycloak-eba81710f49b.
 4. **JWT Authenticator** - Kubernetes itself offers a built-in "JWT Authenticator".
 This authenticator validates tokens issued by an OIDC provider based on the configured issuer and retrieves the public key for verification through OIDC discovery.
-More information about this tool can be found at https://kubernetes.io/docs/reference/access-authn-authz/authentication/
+More information about this tool can be found at https://kubernetes.io/docs/reference/access-authn-authz/authentication/.